opendatasoft/ods-documentation-explore-api/source/includes/v1/query_language_and_geo_filtering.md

 One of the major feature of the query language is to allow per field filtering.
 You can use field names as a prefix to your queries to filter the results based on a specific field's value.

-**For the dataset search API**, the list of available fields corresponds exactly to available metadata.
+For the dataset search API, the list of available fields corresponds exactly to available metadata.
 By default

 Field name      | Description
 ----------------|------------